 To gain a deeper understanding of the SABRe reactor system – which contains 10 CSTR tanks – we studied the residence time distributions for various stirring and flow rates.

-The data shows that 10 tanks in the reactor typically performed much better than 10 ideal CSTRs in most cases.
-At higher stirring rates (which bring extra benefits to mixing, heat transfer and mass transfer) and high flow rates, the reactor performs almost twice as well as the same number of ideal CSTRs.
-Even at lower flow rates, reactor performance is still in line or better than expected for the number of tanks.
+The data shows that 10 tanks in the reactor typically performed better than 10 ideal CSTRs in most cases.
+Yet, it brings the extra benefits to mixing, heat transfer and mass transfer.
+Even at lower flow rates (where back-flow becomes more significant), the reactor performs well and the high mixing speeds only enhance to enhanced rate of reaction and heat transfer.

 How is it possible for a series of stirred tanks outperform an ideal system?
 The answer lies in secondary flow patterns.
 The mixing impellers “divide” each tank into two with little interaction between the two halves.
 The fluid gets caught in separate vortices and only an exceptionally high mixing rate creates sufficient turbulence and chaotic flows to intermix the tanks.